estebangarviso/JavascriptMasterFinalProject/README.md

    5. Promises: Helper to simulate url async await promises with fetch for this demo.
    6. Validate: Static helper class to check values
    7. Validate Restrictions: Helper to manage validations messages of a form component
-7. Interfaces and Types used
+1. Interfaces and Types used
-8. Main body script that is before body tag in order to wait all body content is loaded to be executed
+1. Main body script that is before body tag in order to wait all body content is loaded to be executed
+1. Code formatter and lints for clean code typing like prettier, eslint and stylelint

 ## Install 🔧